jmcdice/jmcdice.github.io/_posts/2025-03-27-halo-craft.md

 ## When Minecraft Meets Halo: A Web-Based Gaming Experiment

 As a lifelong Halo fan, I've always been fascinated by the franchise's rich universe and satisfying combat mechanics.
-When I discovered a [YouTube tutorial series](https://www.youtube.com/playlist?list=PLtzt35QOXmkKALLv9RzT8oGwN5qwmRjTo) by Steven Lambert on building a Minecraft clone from scratch using JavaScript and Three.js, I immediately saw an opportunity to merge two of my favorite gaming worlds.
+When I discovered a [YouTube tutorial series](https://www.youtube.com/playlist?list=PLtzt35QOXmkKALLv9RzT8oGwN5qwmRjTo) by Dan Greenheck on building a Minecraft clone from scratch using JavaScript and Three.js, I immediately saw an opportunity to merge two of my favorite gaming worlds.

 The result is [Halo-Craft](https://jmcdice.github.io/halo-craft/) - a browser-based game that combines Minecraft's block-building mechanics with the combat elements and aesthetic of the Halo universe.